The Real Reason Republicans Are Talking About "Cancel Culture"

-On Monday evening, the first night of the RNC, the featured speakers argued that citizens should be most concerned about, of all things, Democrats trying to “control” them through “cancel culture.”
-Rather than spend significant time on how Republicans plan to solve any of the major crises America is facing, outlined by Democrats last week — the pandemic, an economic crisis, an urgent call for racial justice, and the threat of climate change — instead they talked about cancel culture.
+On Monday evening, the first night of the RNC, many of the featured speakers argued that citizens should be most concerned about, of all things, Democrats trying to “control” them through “cancel culture.”
+Rather than spend significant time on how they plan to solve any of the major crises America is facing, outlined by Democrats last week — the pandemic, an economic crisis, an urgent call for racial justice, and the threat of climate change — Republicans talked about cancel culture.

 Advertisement

 Of course, no one is actually trying to “cancel” or erase the Founding Fathers or Confederate generals from history books — as Trump Jr. himself said, we must learn from our past.
-It’s just that statues and monuments are ways to honor the past, and we shouldn’t honor people who owned slaves and fought to preserve slavery.
-But when you’re on the Trump train, who cares about honor, anyway?
+It’s just that statues and monuments are ways to honour the past, and we shouldn’t honour people who owned slaves and fought to preserve slavery.
+But when you’re on the Trump train, who cares about honour, anyway?

 Advertisement